 Author: Jing Guo is a member of the Public Opinion Research Group of the Global Practice Communications Department.

-Image: People pass the Bank of England in the City of London January 16, 2014.
+Image: People pass the Bank of England in the City of London on January 16, 2014.
 REUTERS/Luke MacGregor